nesterione/nesterione.github.io/cv.md

 - Design AI architecture for Product
 - Implementation and integration
-- Defining problem which could be solved with Data-Driven approach, managing backlog and prioritization
+- Defining problems which could be solved with Data-Driven approach, managing backlog and prioritization
 - Presentation of solutions

 **Environment:**